• Home

 6. Master Wang

 Located opposite Civic Centre and by Northumbria Uni lies an authentic Chinese place and super popular amongst the students and locals alike.
 They serve handmade biang biang noodles and it’s delicious.
 Great for a lunch spot.
+Oh and they closed on Sundays.

 7. Greek Tavern